 The PA park is nestled in the town of Hershey, 15 miles east of Harrisburg.
-The amusement park’s main feature is the Boardwalk that offers a children’s area, seven-story high water slides, and a tidal wave pool.
+The amusement park’s main feature is the Boardwalk which offers a children’s area, seven-story high water slides, and a tidal wave pool.

-For some spooky adventures, visit Hersheypark In The Dark during Halloween weekend for trick or treating adventures and ride heart-pumping, light-out rides in total darkness.
+For some spooky adventures, visit Hersheypark In The Dark during Halloween weekend for trick-or-treating adventures and ride heart-pumping, light-out rides in total darkness.

 Take a break from the water and action-packed rides by attending exciting performances organized throughout the park.

 16. Washington DC

 Distance from Baltimore: 38 miles (depending on traffic)

 The nation’s capital, Washington DC, has so much to offer its visitors that it’s basically impossible to see everything within a day, but please make sure to at least see the following highlights of the city!

 The National Mall is one of the city’s must-visit places and it is a grassy 1000-acre park home to the world-famous Lincoln Memorial, Washington Monument, and is surrounded by Smithsonian museums, the US Capitol Building in the east, and the White House in the north.

 Baseball fans should head to Nationals Park to witness the city’s beautiful baseball stadium where the Washington Nationals play.